Krillh/Airzlinshire/Majik/Majik Materialization.md

 > [!warning]
 > The information on this page is not known in full by anyone in the world of Airzlinshire.
 Some research indicates to some of this information but only very little.

 Majik has the capacity to materialize into a matter form under some circumstances.
+It can exist in the 3 basic states of matter, solid, liquid, & gas.
+It typically exists in a 4th state called ethyr (EH-thr).